 “A sense of place.”
-I think it’s crucial to understanding the influences that shape an individual.
-The master biographer Robert Caro agrees.
+Like master biographer Robert Caro, I think it’s crucial to understanding the influences that shape an individual.

 From website of “Eliza’s Cherry Trees,” by Andrea Zimmerman (Pelican, 2011)